BoutM/BoutM/README.md

-Hello!
+Hello!-
 -
 - My name is Max!
-I am a fourth-year student, studying Business at the Schulich School of Business.
-- I am currently specializing in Economics and Operations Management/Data Analytics, and have fallen in love working with data.
-- Hence, I have deep aspirations to one day become a Data Scientist!
--
--On my Git, I've uploaded some scripts I've had the pleasure to develop in some of my current undergraduate classes.
-Please feel free to let me know what you think!
--
+I am graduate student at the University of Wateloo, undergoing the Masters of Computational Mathematics program.
+I Specialize in Data Science, Optimization,Operations and Econometrics.
+That is, not only am I able to utilize an dunderstand advanced Machine Learning Techniques, but also gather inferences/economic interperability from them.
+I've uploaded some codes that I've developed over the years to my repository.
+Feel free to explore them!

-- Enjoy!
+- Max